-Because in my house, corned beef and cabbage is too delicious to enjoy just once a year, but waiting 6 hours for it cook on the stove is a deal breaker.
+In my house, corned beef and cabbage is too delicious to enjoy just once a year, but waiting 6 hours for it cook on the stove is a total dealbreaker.
 Enter the instant pot: it cooks this bad boy into tender and delicious perfection in just 2 hrs!

 How to Make Instant Pot Corned Beef

 You’re going to LOVE how easy instant pot corned beef is to throw together.
 You just need a few tools and ingredients to get started:

 - Your instant pot (duh).
 I use my 6 quart instant pot.

 - A big old juicy slab of beef brisket.
 I LOVE the meat selection at Costco, plus it helps to save some $!